edbzn/blog/content/blog/plugin-testing-in-convoyr/index.md

 date: '2020-05-31T00:00:00.000Z'
 ---

-> Testing is a one of the most important part of any modern development workflow.
-Convoyr is built with a dedicated module for plugin testing, let's see how to use it.
+> Testing is a one of the most important part of any modern development workflow, that's why Convoyr is built with a dedicated module for plugin testing.

 ## Promise based testing